tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Initializer lists

-Initializer-lists are extended to be used for all classes (before they were for PODs, structs only).
+Initializer-lists are extended to be used for all classes (before they were for PODs, structs and arrays only).

-C++11 binds the concept to a template, called `std::initializer_list`.
-This allows constructors and other functions to take initializer-lists as parameters.
-For example:
+Concept is bound to [`std::initializer_list`](https://en.cppreference.com/w/cpp/utility/initializer_list) which can be parameter for concstructors/functions.

-class SequenceClass
+`class SequenceClass
 {
 public:
     SequenceClass(std::initializer_list<int> list);